 That twist of fate — one of countless tragic and heroic turns April 15 — probably saved Paul’s life.

-“This is the next step in his recovery,” said fellow Armstrong first responder Matt O’Connor.
+recovery,” said fellow Armstrong first responder Matt O’Connor.
 “We came to show this is our place.
 It’s intense to be back, but it’s amazing to see them doing so well.”

 The brothers both lost their right legs in the April 15 bombing.
 Little Martin Richard and Boston University student Lingzi Lu died in front of Forum.